omgnetwork/plasma-contracts/plasma_framework/docs/design/payment-game-implementation-v1.md

 1. Shows there exists valid spending tx of the input/output
 1. Removes the piggybacked flag of the challenged input or output

-### Delete non piggybacked In-flight Exit
+### Remove non piggybacked In-flight Exit
-1. Checks that it is not in the first phase
+1. Checks that the in-flight exit is not in the first half of the exit period
-1. Checks that no piggyback on the in-flight exit
+1. Checks that there is no piggyback on the in-flight exit
-1. Delete the in-flight exit and transfer IFE bond back to owner
+1. Delete the in-flight exit and transfer IFE bond back to the owner

 ### Process In-flight exit:
-1. Checks the in-flight exit is canonical or not.
-Canonicity decides whether it should withdraw outputs or inputs.
-An in-flight exit would be considered non-canonical when:
+1. Checks whether the in-flight exit is canonical.
+Canonicity decides whether outputs or inputs are withdrawn.
+An in-flight exit is considered non-canonical when:
    1. The canonicity games end up to be non-canonical
    1. Any of the input is already flagged as finalized
 1. To be able withdraw: